lily-coder/newsweek-web-clone/README.md

-# newsweek-web-clone
+# News Week Web Clone

-> One paragraph statement about the project.
+> This is a clone of an archived version of the [News Week Website](https://web.archive.org/web/20210120125445/https://www.newsweek.com/) as of Wed, Jan 20, 2020

 ## Milestone 2 Screen Shots
 ![screenshot](./img/large.png)